Hsins-Learn/Building-a-Recommendation-System-with-Python-Machine-Learning-and-AI/Project 01 - Popularity-Based Recommendation Systems/README.md

-# 01 - Popularity-Based Recommendation Systems
+# Project 01 - Popularity-Based Recommendation Systems

 **Popularity-Based Recommendation Systems** offer a very primitive form of collaborative filtering, where items are recommended to users based on how popular those items are among other users.